Plastic & Reconstructive Surgery EMR Software

 Specific Services

-One of the decisions your practice will have to make is whether you want just EMR software or one with integrated Practice Management for billing and scheduling.
+One of the decisions medical practices will have to make is whether they want just EMR software or one with integrated Practice Management for billing and scheduling.
 There are advantages to having both together but there have been cases where some practices only go for one if they had unique requirements that a vendor could not fulfill, or they had already paid a hefty amount for a PM software and weren’t looking to replace it yet.

 Ease of Use and Training